TheChronicMonster/coinflipper/index.md

 1. Understand how to initialize participants.
 2. Communicate data between the backend and the frontend.
-3. Build a Reach command-line dApp.
+3. Run Reach in the command-line.

 ## Overview